 Things to do in Berat:

 The castle is the gold crown of the city.
 Is located up to the hill, accessible by car or on foot.
 You can feel antiquity walking along the cobblestone road from the city center up to the castle.
 The area that it encompasses is 10 ha, all inhabited.
 The magnitude of this castle showed by the walls at the entrance, constructed of huge stones.
 The view of all the city from the castle is impressive.
 There are located attractive byzantine churches church, “Holy Trinity Church,” “Holy Saint George,” etc., and the most important “Onufri museum,” which is the National Iconographic Museum.
-Also, from Empire Ottoman are constructed a White mosque and Red mosque.
-Many legends are based on the beauty of the castle; locals tell these to most the tourists.
-Unique architecture, magnificent entrance, amazing landscape are some of the reasons that the castle visited by hundred tourists in a day.
+Also, from Ottoman Empire are constructed a White mosque and a Red mosque.
+Many legends are based on the beauty of the castle; locals tell these to most tourists.
+Unique architecture, magnificent entrance, amazing landscape are why hundreds of tourists visit the castle in a day.

 The National Iconographic Museum “Onufri” is dedicated to iconography and Byzantine art in Albania, especially in Berat.
 Ounfri was an Albanian painting Headmaster of the 16th century.
 This museum is exposed to icons and liturgical objects from Albanian artists created in the 14th – 20th centuries.